alexle/alexle.github.com/posts/change-one-word.markdown

 Last summer I ran my first 50k.
 It was an incredible and memorable experience.
 But not all of it was rainbows and unicorns.

 I bonked absurdly hard at Mile 22.
-I could barely move.
-I had no energy.
+I had no energy and could barely move.
 Completely wiped out.
 I just wanted it to end and to lay in bed somewhere with a bag of Cheetos.

 This is so terrible, I told myself.
 I have to keep running though.
 I have to keep suffering.
-I have to finish.
+I have to push through.

 Then I laughed at how silly that sounded.
 Because there I was, in the middle of the freaking Rocky Mountains, experiencing Colorado in a way that very few people get to.